 But with the invention of printing, thoughts spread so expeditiously that it became possible to acquire quite serviceable ideas without the trouble of thinking: and very few of us since then have cared to risk impairment of our minds by using them.
-A consequence was that, with inaction, man's imagination in general grew more sluggish, and demurred, just as mental indolence continues to balk, over the exertion of conceiving an unfamilar locale, in any form of art.
+A consequence was that, with inaction, man's imagination in general grew more sluggish, and demurred, just as mental indolence continues to balk, over the exertion of conceiving an unfamiliar locale, in any form of art.
 The deterioration, of course, was gradual, and for a considerable while theatrical audiences remained receptively illiterate.
-And it seems at first sight gratifying to note that for a lengthy period Marlowe was the most "popular" of the Elizabethan playwrights: for in Marlowe's superb verse there is really very little to indicate that the writer had ever encountered any human beings, and certainly nothing whatever to show that he had seriously considered this especial division of fauna: whereas all his scenes are laid somewhere a long way west of the Hesperides.
+And it seems at first sight gratifying to note that for a lengthy period Marlowe was the most "popular" of the Elizabethan playwrights: for in Marlowe's superb verse there is really very little to indicate that the writer had ever encountered any human beings, and certainly nothing whatever to show that he had seriously considered this especial division of fanna: whereas all his scenes are laid somewhere a long way west of the Hesperides.
 Yet Marlowe's popularity, one cannot but suspect, was furthered by unæsthetic aids, in divers "comic" scenes which time has beneficently destroyed.
 At all events, complaisant dramatists, out of a normal preference for butter with their daily bread, soon began to romance about contemporary life.
 It is not Shakespeare's least claim to applause that he sedulously avoided doing anything of the sort.
-To the other side, being human, Shakespeare was not untainted by the augmenting trend toward "realism," and in depicting his fellows was prone to limit himself to exaggeration of their powers of fancy and diction.
-This, as we now know, is a too sparing employment of untruthfulness: and there is ground for sharp arraignment of the imbecility attributed to Lear, and Othello, and Hamlet, and Macbeth, and Romeo - to cite only a few instances, -by any candid estimate of their actions, when deprived of the transfiguring glow wherewith Shakespeare invests what is being done, by evoking a haze of lovely words.
-For, really, to go mad because a hostess resents your bringing a hundred servants on a visit, or to murder your wife because she has misplaced a handkerchief, is much the sort of conduct which is daily chronicled by the morningpaper; and in charity to man's self-respect should be restricted to the ostentatious impermanence of journalism.
+To the other side, being human, Shakespeare was not untainted by the augmenting trend toward "realism", and in depicting his fellows was prone to limit himself to exaggeration of their powers of fancy and diction.
+This, as we now know, is a too sparing employment of untruthfulness: and there is ground for sharp arraignment of the imbecility attributed to Lear. and Othello, and Hamlet, and Macbeth, and Romeo -to cite only a few instances,-by any candid estimate of their actions, when deprived of the transfiguring glow wherewith Shakespeare invests what is being done, by evoking a haze of lovely words.
+For really, to go mad because a hostess resents your bringing a hundred servants on a visit, or to murder your wife because she has misplaced a handkerchief, is much the sort of conduct which is daily chronicled by the morning-paper; and in charity to man's self-respect should be restricted to the ostentatious impermanence of journalism.
 But at bottom Shakespeare never displayed any very hearty admiration for humanity as a race, and would seem to have found not many more commendable traits in general exercise among mankind than did the authors of the Bible.

-Few of the art-reverencing Elizabethans, however, or of the earlier Jacobeans, handled the surrounding English life: when they dealt with the contemporaneous it was with a reassuringly remote Italian background, against which almost anything might be supposed to happen, in the way of picturesque iniquity and poisoned wine: so that they composed with much of that fine irresponsibility wherewith

-American journalists expose the court-life of Madrid and Vienna.
-But the maturing Jacobean drama, under the insidious and dreadful influence of common-sense, tended spasmodically toward untruths about the workaday life of its audience, - with such depressing results as Hyde Park, The Roaring Girl and The New Inn, by men who in the field of unrestricted imagination had showed themselves to be possessed of genuine ability.
-It should always be remembered in favor of the Puritans that when they closed the theatres "realism" was sprawling upon the stage.
+Few of the art-reverencing Elizabethans, however, handled the surrounding English life: when they dealt with the contemporaneous it was with a reassuringly remote Italian background, against which almost anything might be supposed to happen, in the way of picturesque iniquity and poisoned wine: so that they composed with much of that fine irresponsibility wherewith American journalists expose the court-life of Madrid.
+But the Jacobean drama tended spasmodically toward untruths about its audience's workaday life, with such depressing results as Hyde Park, The Roaring Girl and The New Inn, by men who in the field of unrestricted imagination had showed themselves to be possessed of genuine ability.